CivicActions/guidebook/docs/04-how-we-work/tools/basic-communication-tools.md

 ### <a name="google-docs"></a>Google Docs

 * Google Docs allows you to create and share a variety of documents such as text documents, spreadsheets, presentations, and forms.
-* Google Docs should be shared with your CivicActions email account
+* Google Docs should be shared with your Civic Actions email account
 * If a link is shared with you, you can add yourself to the share list so you can reference it later on
 * If you are using a template, always make a COPY
-* Update default paragraph styles to match CivicActions standard styles when creating new docs to use/share
+* Update default paragraph styles to match Civic Actions standard styles when creating new docs to use/share
 * If you create a document, make sure the whole team can find it and has access to it so you don't need to grant individual permissions

 ![Open settings](../../images/sharing1.png "Open settings")